foxyntax/foxyntax_ci/README.md

 with [axios](https://github.com/axios/axios) in front-end

 ## Features
-###### Features in the project are too many and divided into 4 main parts You can control these part inside your javascript or another client site in your applications or website and they includes:
+Features in the project are too many and divided into 4 main parts You can control these part inside your javascript or another client site in your applications or website and they includes:

 - Authentication
 - Queries REST API
 - Media REST API
 - SESSION REST API

+###### NOTE:
-NOTE: *these features will upgraded, also you can add your custom configurations*
+*these features will upgraded, also you can add your custom configurations*

 ## Dependencies

-######  We are using some libraries which was lunched before and they includes:
+We are using some libraries which was lunched before and they includes:

 - [UNIREST Library](https://github.com/delsuza/unirest-codeigniter)
 - [JWT Helper](https://github.com/ParitoshVaidya/CodeIgniter-JWT-Sample/tree/master/application/helpers)
 - [JDF Converter](https://github.com/MahdiMajidzadeh/Codeigniter-jdf/blob/master/Jdf.php)
 - Static Tables on Database

+###### Note:
-Note: *If you don't want to use our "ci_" tables, you can't use auth controllers, just delete them manually or edit*
+*If you don't want to use our "ci_" tables, you can't use auth controllers, just delete them manually or edit*

 ## Installation

-####*easy mode*
+### easy mode

-###### If you want to use repository as a new project, just copy this project to your host, then follow these commands:
+If you want to use repository as a new project, just copy this project to your host, then follow these commands:

-<b>Config foxyntax.php:</b>
+#### Config foxyntax.php:

 Set your lenght of salt for encode your files and directories: (*Required*)
 ```php